djmikeale/RF23/README.md

 - Rather than just ❤️ the artists I like, I want it more granular, and be able to add comments on *why* I (dis)liked an artist
 - I'm going together with my GF and we'd like to easily see what's important for each other
 - Find artists' mustic on Spotify without too many clicks
-- See the relevant information at the right time (TODO feature to create .ical of most important events + notification of when favorite artists are going to play?)
+- See the relevant information at the right time in a familiar app

 </details>

 ## Get started

-1. Make a copy of [this google sheet](https://docs.google.com/spreadsheets/d/1uu3_S_e2zR5O2cTbknIUh4bG1GymBtdwieFwZynTPRY/edit#gid=555358856), and clear values in column `E`, `F`, and `O`.
+1. Make a copy of [this google sheet](https://docs.google.com/spreadsheets/d/1uu3_S_e2zR5O2cTbknIUh4bG1GymBtdwieFwZynTPRY/edit#gid=555358856), and clear values in column `H`, `I`, and `M`
-2. Listen to all the amazing (and not-so-amazing 💩) music.
+2. Listen to all the amazing (and not-so-amazing 💩) music
-3. Edit the `SHEET_ID` parameter in `transform.ipynb` to source your spreadsheet, and run the code.
+3. Edit the `SHEET_ID` parameter in `transform.ipynb` to source your spreadsheet, and run the code
+    - If u changed column names in step 1, remember to update the code accordingly
-4. Load the calendar-file into your prefered calendar.
+4. Load the calendar-file into your prefered calendar

 <details>
 <summary>